eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ---
-title: Cookbook - Bayesian Modeling with PyMC3
+title: Cookbook - Bayesian Modelling with PyMC3
-excerpt: "Recently I've started using [PyMC3](https://github.com/pymc-devs/pymc3) for Bayesian modeling, and it's an amazing piece of software!
+excerpt: "Recently I've started using [PyMC3](https://github.com/pymc-devs/pymc3) for Bayesian modelling, and it's an amazing piece of software!
 The API only exposes as much of heavy machinery of MCMC as you need - by which I mean, just the `pm.sample()` method."
 tags: